8erg/8erg.github.io/content/posts/2025-07-16-IAT-Hiding-Injection.md

 ### 4. Conclusion
 ---

 Honestly, i've had a lot of fun with this one and I was able to also better understand a malware that I was reverse engineered a couple months ago, which i've yet to release a post about it, they were using some API hashing to evade detection.
-Guys, that's why I say if you want to become a better offensive operator you need to learn `REVERSE ENGINEERING` i think it's mendatory and it think it comes many different forms, but that's just my personal opinion, I still suck btw (just putting it out there😂).
+Guys, that's why I say if you want to become a better offensive operator you need to learn `REVERSE ENGINEERING` i think it's mendatory and it think it comes in many different forms, but that's just my personal opinion, I still suck btw (just putting it out there😂).
 My next steps would probably be to try and remove as much iocs as i can, by patching `ETW` and trying the `SysWhisperer` to make syscall directly.
 But first, I want to try the `armory`...